eos7l/a4-creativecoding/README.md

 ### Technical:
 - There are many types of interactions involved in this visualization including linked views, zooming in and out with brushing and tooltip.
+Most user controls are non-trivial.
 - The axises are dynamically generated based on the data input.
 - It took me a while to clean up the data found from Professor's recommended website for jSON dataset.
 I mainly used the dplyr package in R, which was so much more efficient than Excel.
 - I have a total of three charts and each does something differently.